 The sooner you address it, the less distance there is to travel back.
 Escalation is progressive.
 The longer it runs, the further preferences drift and the longer recovery takes.
 Catching it early, even just naming what's happening, gives you a shorter path back.

-For a complete guide to understanding your own escalation pattern and what recovery looks like, see Porn Escalation: Why Your Tastes Change and What It Means.
-If you’re using AI-generated porn or AI companions, the escalation dynamics are even more intense; see AI Porn and Escalation: Why Infinite Novelty Breaks Your Brain Faster.
-If you’re ready to start, ResetHive gives you daily structure and accountability to make the process concrete.
+For a complete guide to understanding your own escalation pattern and what recovery looks like, see Porn escalation: why your tastes change and what it means.
+If you're using AI-generated porn or AI companions, the escalation dynamics can move faster; see AI porn and escalation: why novelty accelerates tolerance.